 - 7. Under Subject to, verify the deductions to which the calculation is subject. - 8.
-Under Tax Area: - 1.
-If the calculation is for a specific state, enter the state abbreviation in the Tax State box. - 2.
+Under Tax Area: - a.
+If the calculation is for a specific state, enter the state abbreviation in the Tax State box. - b.
 If the calculation is for a specific local payroll tax district, click the district number in the Tax Locale list. - 9.
-Under Reporting: - 1.
-To include the calculation on a union report, select the union from the Union list. - 2.
-To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - 3.
-To report the calculation total in box 11, 12, 13, or 14 on W-2 forms, enter the box number in the W-2 Box field. - 4.
+Under Reporting: - a.
+To include the calculation on a union report, select the union from the Union list. - b.
+To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - c.
+To report the calculation total in box 11, 12, 13, or 14 on W-2 forms, enter the box number in the W-2 Box field. - d.
 To include a special code on the W-2, enter the code in the W-2 Code box. - 10.
-Select the following check boxes that apply to the payroll calculation: - Use in Paygroup Benefits - Display on Check

-- Disposable Earnings

-- Default to New Employees

-- 11. On the File menu, click Save.
+Select the following check boxes that apply to the payroll calculation: - · Use in Paygroup Benefits - Display on Check - Disposable Earnings - Default to New Employees - 11.
+Click File > Save.